ifratmitul/Role-of-Equivariance/README.md

 - **dataset**: This folder contains the **CIFAR-10-C** dataset used in the experiments.

-- **models**: This folder includes pretrained models.
-Refer to the model name to identify which dataset it was trained on.

 ### Running the Experiments

 We will guide you through how to run each experiment using the corresponding dataset, from training to evaluating the model's robustness.

 ### Training Models on different Datasets